jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 ### Draft GST Return

-You are able to draft the GST-03 before the final GST-03 submission by process as draft.
+You can draft the GST-03 before the final GST-03 submission by processing it as a draft.

-1. Click on the arrow key down at the Process button (Y).
+1. Click the dropdown arrow nect to the Process button (Y).
-2. See below screenshot.
+2. Refer to the screenshot below.

    ![des-draft-gst-return-1](../../../static/img/usage/gst-and-sst/gst/draft-gst-return-1.jpg)